Yin Yoga Pose For Beginners: The 7 Yin Postures To Learn First

 See course

-Takeaway on Yin yoga poses for beginners
+Takeaway on beginner Yin yoga poses

 The Yin practice is highly recommended to offset all of the Yang we experience in life on and off the mat!